klimb/bsd-laptops/README.md

 ```

 * fork this repo (click Fork ^ .. naming: "bsd-laptops-your-laptop-you")
-* clone your forked repo (git clone https://github.com/you/bsd-laptops-your-laptop-you.git)
+* clone your forked repo
-* create a directory for your laptop using similar naming convention as others here and populate it
+* add your laptop
   * copy your system files .. tweaks you had to do to get stuff working, organize it just like the OS does.
   * add your dmesg output + compatibility report.
-  * write a little readme of what works to some_laptop_model_you/REAMDE.md
+  * write a little readme of what works to some_laptop_model_you/REAMDE.m
 * commit and push
 * On github website, go to your forked repo and click on "Create Pull Request" button